EarthScope/ispaq/README.md

 data for the reported start and end time.
 [Documentation](http://service.iris.edu/mustang/metrics/docs/1/desc/percent_availability/)

+> _NOTE:_ percent_availability will only be calculated for target-days that have metadata.
+If metadata is available but no data can be retrieved, then it will be marked as percent_availability=0.
+In this case, the quality code associated with that target cannot be determined from the data itself and must be inferred.
+ISPAQ will currently mark data from `IRIS` (fdsnws) as quality "M" and data from all other sources as "D".
+We are aware that this may not be able to capture the complexity of possible quality codes and will work on improving the logic in a future release.

 * **polarity_check**:
 The signed cross-correlation peak value based on the cross-correlation of two neighboring station channels in proximity to a large earthquake signal.
 A negative peak close to -1.0 can indicate reversed polarity.